turingschool/mod-0-curriculum/session1/data-types-be.md

 </div>

 ### Syntax Practice using `irb`
 We are going to learn about how you can use a tool known as `irb` to start practicing writing and executing Ruby syntax.
+(See [here](https://learn.co/lessons/irb-readme) for an overview of what `irb` is and how to access it from the terminal)

 ### Practice
 * Assign a variable called `pizza` set to a value of a string